- Low Voltage Fixtures (12V)

 A Simple Guide to Landscape Lighting Fixture Types

-Navigating through the many types of landscape lights can be confusing.
+Navigating through the many types of landscape lighting fixtures can be confusing.
 The following definitions should help clarify the various fixture types and their common applications.

 Spotlights - They are also known as up-lights, directional lights, bullets, down lights, and floodlights.
 Spotlights are very versatile landscape lighting fixtures because they are able to support a large variety of bulbs, beam widths, and wattages.
 Uplighting trees is one of the most common uses for these lighting fixtures.
 The most popular landscape lighting spotlighting techniques are highlighting, silhouetting, shadowing, grazing, moonlighting, spotlighting, floodlighting.